 - Big data and market research

-- Brand development and marketing strategies
+- Brand development and visibility strategies

 - Competitive market positioning

-- Digital marketing and media
+- Digital media and advertising

 - Innovation and design thinking

-- Sales, marketing and campaign management.
+- Sales and campaign management.

 Employment of Advertising and Marketing Professionals continues to expand in Australia, with the number of jobs projected to increase by 11.4% to 89,000 over the 5 years to 2027.
 Graduate jobs are normally available since the industry naturally generates work that is suitable for entry-level positions, such as in content creation, research and analysis.

-Other pathways are available from some universities as well.
+Alternative admission pathways are available from some universities as well.
 These are worth pursuing if you believe you have the capacity for business studies at university level.